 First, it lets you gauge candidates’ knowledge of your company and their true interest in the open role.
 If a job seeker is simply applying to any open position, he or she likely will not conduct any additional research on your company and will provide a weak or generic answer to this question.

 Second, this type of question can help you determine if your job descriptions are doing the company and/or position justice.
-If applicants fully understand the purpose of the company and the duties and requirements of the role, their answers will reflect that understanding.
+If applicants fully understand the purpose of the company as well as the duties and requirements of the role, their answers will reflect that understanding.

 #2: Why are you looking for a new job?